 - C. Electric starter does not operate or operates slowly - 1.
 Engine stop switch is pushed in ...
 Pull it out. - Faulty wire connections ...
 Check connections or ask a Yamaha dealer to inspect. - 3.
 Discharged battery...
-Charge battery or see B above. - Seized engine ...
-Seizure is caused by poor lubrication, inadequate fuel, or an air leak-Ask a Yamaha dealer to inspect. - 5.
-"Hydrostatic lock" occurs when fuel has filled the cylinders when the vehicle has been transported. ...
-Remove the spark plugs and turn the engine over several times with the ignition off to expel excess fuel.
-Ask a Yamaha dealer to inspect.
+Charge battery or see B above.

+4. Seized engine ...
+Seizure is caused by poor lubrication, inadequate fuel, or an air leak-Ask a Yamaha dealer to inspect.